paulmorio/asteroidtanks/README.md

-# asteroidtanks
+# asteroidtanks #

-***OLD PROJECT NO LONGER UPDATED WILL DELETE IN FUTURE***

-This is the readme file for "Asteroids and Astral Tanks".
+"Asteroids and Astral Tanks"
-This is an inf1 op project made by Java Tutorial Group 14 for the 2012/2013 Year group.
+Inf1-op project made by Java Tutorial Group 14 for the 2012/2013 Year group.

-14/02/2013 Update: Added the libraries, slick2d and lwjgl